Nuit and the Occult Art

 In more recent times than those of Crowley and his disciples, the same erroneous lines of thought—ideas that nonetheless have great appeal to the ‘men of reason’ who cannot reach any further than the narrow limitations of their modernist ideologies—was a considerable influence on the occult fantasist and orientalist Kenneth Grant.
 No doubt for reasons of gaining an easy influence over his would-be followers, he applied the ubiquitous Shunyavada ‘void’ theory to the classical Qabalistic qliphoth or ‘shells of dead matter’, as moderns have interpreted this.
 The idea is that demons are ‘masks of emptiness’.
 It is therefore worthwhile to conjure demons, according to this thesis, with names taken from any source imaginable or available so as to acquire some sort of knowledge concerning reality or space—or ‘something’, as the goals of Grant’s invented tradition were always placed in extremely obscure and usually self-contradictory terms.
 When he was most clear on the great purpose of his peculiar brand of occult experimentalism, he defined it for members of his Typhonian Order as the ‘dissolution of all world governments’.
 Laudable as that might seem, the plan actually involved facilitating cracks or ‘fissures’ in the psychic or subtle defences of the world so that demonic forces or the Qliphoth as they are termed in the Qabalah could claim the earth and return it to conditions resembling the most nightmarish fantasies of the horror fiction writer H.P.
 Lovecraft.
 Owing to this deliberate (or strategic) obscurity—for there is in fact really ‘nothing’ at all behind Grant’s skewed reasoning—those who followed Grant have tended to pursue very ordinary, profane fetishism, which came about through the heavy sexualisation of all Grant’s fantasies, usually focussing on onanistic voyeurism.
 Others have watered down the pseudo-doctrine until it becomes no different from New Age popular psychological theories such as ‘exploring your dark side’ for the purpose of becoming a better human being; such simplistic morality lurks wherever such bourgeois manipulation gains a hold on the kind of minds susceptible to it.[5]

 Swami Sarvapriyananda has also used this argument in his defence of Buddhistic emptiness, in which he has falsely claimed—to the delight of the postmodernist pundits—that there is really no difference between Shunyavada and Advaita Vedanta or at least, the goal is the same and that Shunyavada is a “mirror image” (in his words) of Advaita Vedanta.
 As a ‘satanic’ inversion of Advaita Vedanta, the mirror image analogy works but it seems the Swami is as yet unable to see that the inversion of a doctrine is in no way equal to the doctrine it is falsifying, and that furthermore the goal is not liberation but enslavement to the deepest illusion of all, that of the negation of the Self (Atma).
 For this reason Buddhism has been called ‘No-Self’, an entirely negative point of view as it denies all metaphysical principial reality.
-As for the ‘no difference’ between Advaitan Non-dualism and the Buddhist No-Self void theory, this amounts to saying there is no difference between an incomplete heterodox doctrine and a complete metaphysical one.
+As for the ‘no difference’ between Advaitan Non-dualism and the Buddhist No-Self void theory, this amounts to saying there is no difference between a complete metaphysical doctrine and an incomplete heterodox deviation.

 The obvious shortcoming of the ‘no-thing’ apology is that it only negates all objects of mind.
 That means there is only pure subjectivity as the Real, so long as we do not take that to mean mere psychological subjectivity.
 The Shunyavada ‘void’ School, however, rejects subjectivity as keenly as it denies objectivity!
 The notion that Buddhism and Advaita are then either comparable or even identical is also impossible on these grounds.
 An inevitable consideration now arises: if it is all about ‘no things’, no objects, what need do we have of Buddhism?
 We can do that with Ashtanga Yoga very well and it will also take us much further.
 Unlike the populist, westernised forms of Buddhism, we are not there required to adopt the profane attitude of atheism or indeed any such narrow-minded, heterodox teachings.

-However, the tactic of misrepresenting or even completely inverting what an author has written based on traditional doctrine is alway used by the anti-traditional movement to condemn something without need to supply evidence or reasoning.[6]
-If any evidence were needed for the ‘satanic’ inversion of spiritual truth employed here, it is declared in this same text that anciently, ‘spiritual experience’ actually followed establishment of a reasoned or rational point of view, instead of reason following a spiritual influence, as it properly should be and always is in the case of genuine metaphysical doctrines.[7]
+It should be mentioned here, though we do not wish to accuse Dr Timalsina of doing that intentionally, that the tactic of misrepresenting or even completely inverting what an author has written based on traditional doctrine is alway used by the anti-traditional movement to condemn something without the need to supply evidence or reasoning.[7]
+If any evidence were needed for the ‘satanic’ inversion of spiritual truth employed here—however inadvertent—it is declared in this same text that anciently, spiritual experience actually followed establishment of a reasoned or rational point of view instead of reason following a spiritual influence, as it properly should be and always is in the case of genuine metaphysical doctrines.[8]
+Given the subversive way in which Dr. Timalsina has made an anti-traditional statement it will be best to quote him directly:

 Finally, the title of Sarvapriyananda’s book, Fullness and Emptiness: Vedanta and Buddhism, once again asserts the ‘mirror image’ view, while ignoring the fact that a totality or ‘fullness’ (Sanskrit purnam), which has its equivalent in the classical Greek pleroma, cannot be either a complement or an opposition to ‘emptiness’, which is pure negation.
 From the metaphysical point of view, if we were to accept fullness and emptiness then what happens is that emptiness, being nothing, is removed and only Brahma, the fullness, remains.
 This however is automatically limited by the hypothesis as it only extends to the principle of Pure Being, and Advaita goes one step further than even that.
 In this way, Buddhism, or at least Buddhism understood like this, is like Ashtanga Yoga but stopping in the beginning stages, where the content of the mind is eliminated by the practice and yet nothing further is realised.
 From the point of view of yoga practice, it is very hazardous for the practitioner.